vswilliamson/Independent-eQTLs/README.md

 - **me**: The object that Matrix eQTL outputs.
 Equivalent to `me` in `setUpEnvironment.R`.

 ##### Returns: #####
-A list containing these data frames:
+A list containing these data frames *(you can use these data frames in the scripts after this)*:
 - **SNP.t**: The transpose of the data from `SNP.txt`.
 - **SNP.train**: A subset of `SNP.t` to act as a training set.
 - **SNP.test**: A subset of `SNP.t` to act as a test set.